vivienne-amm/Advanced-Concepts-of-Cloud-Computing/README.md

 3. benchmark script (on master?)
 3. connect to standalone with ssh and execute standalone_setup on it

 - Make sure you have a python3 executable on your machine.
-You will also need 3 python libraries - boto3, requests and python-dotenv.
+You will also need 3 python libraries - boto3 and python-dotenv.
 If you are missing them you can use command pip install -r main_req.txt to install them.
 - Create an .env file with your AWS credentials.
 An example with the valid format can seen in the .env.example file.
 - Use main.py to initialize python3 main.py UP, tear down python3 main.py DOWN, or run a workload on the architecture python3 main.py RUN.